 Why reducing costs is so important

-Your average independent owner-operator works at a 5% profit margin.
+Your average independent owner-operator works at a 5% profit margin—not including salary.
 What does that mean?
 It means that for every $20 in gross revenue you make, you are only making $1 in profit.
 The other 95% of that revenue will generally go towards your costs: your fuel, your truck payments and maintenance, your food and drink, your insurance, your permits, etc.

 There are two ways to add to your profit (i.e., your take-home pay).
 One way is adding to revenue.
 The other way is reducing your costs.
 Let’s look quickly at adding revenue.
 Let’s say you get a big new job and it pays you $50,000 throughout the year: 5% of that is $2,500.
 So on average, that new gig only results in $2,500 profit for you.